-Heavy rainfall, hailstorms in Delhi-NCR; 6 flights diverted due to bad weather
+Heavy rainfall, hailstorms in Delhi-NCR; 11 flights diverted due to bad weather

 New Delhi, Feb 25: The National Capital Region (NCR) on Monday received heavy rainfall accompanied by hail and thunderstorm on Monday.
 Skymet says that the sudden weather change has been perpetuated because of the Western Disturbance over Jammu and Kashmir.

-Meanwhile, six flights have been diverted from Delhi Airport due to overhead congestion.
-All flights have been diverted to Jaipur.
+Meanwhile, nine flights have been diverted to Jaipur and two to Lucknow from Delhi Airport due to overhead congestion.

 With the temperature hovering around 20-25 degrees Celsius and humidity levels staying pretty low at around 37%, the rains might lead to a further dip in temperature.